wpengine/hwptoolkit/examples/next/custom-sitemap-vanilla-wpgraphql/README.md

 ### Build and start the application

 - `cd examples/next/custom-sitemap-vanilla-wpgraphql`
-- Then run `pnpm example:build` will build and start your application.
+- Then run `npm run example:build` will build and start your application.
 - This does the following:
   - Unzips `wp-env/uploads.zip` to `wp-env/uploads` which is mapped to the wp-content/uploads directory for the Docker container.
   - Starts up [wp-env](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/)